Are you all ready for the cold temperatures that come with winter?

 Soy sauce is another example of a deicer that might work well in an area that doesn’t normally get ice, but when you do, it is thin and the temperature is still mild.

 Now, if you wake up in these conditions, then you’ll be glad to know that soy sauce can actually help the ice melt from your windshield a little faster because it does have a higher salt content.

 This option makes me laugh.
 I’m going to be truthful, vodka isn’t all that cheap.
-So if I’m going to find a way to deice my windshield, it probably isn’t going to be by tossing vodka on it.
+If I’m going to find a way to deice my windshield, it probably isn’t going to be by tossing vodka on it.

-However, keep in mind, that you shouldn’t drink the vodka while deicing.
+Still, keep in mind that you shouldn’t drink the vodka while deicing.
 If you do, then you might find yourself falling all over the place and it won’t be because of the ice if you catch my drift.

 11. Windshield Washer Fluid

 If you’ve ever gotten in your car with a small layer of ice, then you probably know that you can spritz some windshield washer fluid onto the windshield, and the ice begins to melt.